martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 == Changelog ==

+= 1.13.2 =
+*  Changed: Links to 10Web.io.

+= 1.13.1 =
+*  Fixed: Bug on checking if Address field is required.

+= 1.13.0 =
+*  Added: Enable/Disable option for Form header.
+*  Added: Tax option for Stripe payments.
+*  Added: "Class name" option for "Single Line Text" field to allow add a css class for the field.
+*  Added: "Palestine" to country list field.
+*  Changed: Form editing page layout.
+*  Changed: Form Revisions functionality.
+*  Changed: Settings (Form Options) tab new design.
+*  Changed: Form Publishing tab new design.
+*  Changed: Selecting a Theme moved to Appearance.
+*  Changed: Make email options a separate tab.
+*  Changed: Remove required mark color from "Default" and "Inherit from site" themes.
+*  Changed: Inherit styles (font, color) from Elementor for Form maker widget.
+*  Fixed: Try to reproduce, try/catch curl part of code.
+*  Fixed: Requirement of table field should be affected on all rows of it.
+*  Fixed: The Like/Starting With options in WHERE of Select options from Database.
+*  Fixed: Remove the link of the word "Privacy Policy" when there is no Privacy Policy page.
+*  Fixed: Styles for rtl languages.
+*  Fixed: Addons settings for duplicated forms.
+*  Fixed: Required validation not allow space.
+*  Fixed: Error when clicking allow or skip to collect some usage data more then once.

 = 1.12.42 =
 *  Fixed: Remove the link from "Privacy Policy" text in the form when there is no Privacy Policy page.